 The benefits of working remotely

-Freedom and flexibility: you can block out appointments, pick up the kids from school, and find your own balance of work-life integration.
-It doesn't have to be 9-5!
+you can block out appointments, pick up the kids from school, and find your own work-life balance.
+It doesn't have to be 9-5.

-No daily commute: you don’t need to drive anywhere.
-Of course, if you want to get out of the house to hit a cafe or a co-working space, you have that option as well.
+you don’t need to drive anywhere.
+Of course, if you want to get out of the house to hit a coffee shop or a co-working space, you have that option as well.
 If you've set up a home office, all you need to do is sit down and start to work!

 Potential drawbacks of remote work